-But the obstacle is no excuse for trying an impossible takeoff.
-Never forget that a sufficiently unfavorable combination of wind and obstacle should prevent you from taking off altogether.
+In any case an obstacle in the departure path is no excuse for trying an impossible takeoff in the other direction.
+A sufficiently unfavorable combination of wind and obstacle should prevent you from taking off altogether.
 In such a situation you have to use the aeroplane's manual to determine the required takeoff roll and distance to climb over an obstacle, taking into accound any tailwind and slope.
 If the figures say that a takeoff is impossible, you know what to do.
 There are situations in which staying on the ground is the only way to stay alive.

 Another situation is an obstacle that is farther away from the end of the runway.
 In this case you should plan your departure route before you even climb into the plane.
 You should firmly memorize which way to turn and when.
 An example is the long runway at Nakuru Lanet, which has the Menengai Crater wall in the north.
 With a northerly wind the takeoff is uphill, the ground is rising, and it begins to rise even more steeply already some distance before the crater wall.

 So if the wind clearly dictates to take off towards the north, establish a good climb rate, then do not hesitate to turn.
 Because of prohibited areas around Nakuru town you will probably turn to the right and soon face the Aberdare mountain range, so be quick to turn right again if you cannot clear the crater edge quickly and easily.
 If you actually want to fly north across Menengai Crater and are not clearly climbing fast enough, first stay away from the crater and climb high enough before turning north and overflying the crater at a safe altitude.